3.3.8 Prudent Economic Management: Macroeconomic Policies

 ● Macroeconomic policies can affect the balance of power between the major economic actors (3.3.8.5): businesses, their employees, and the State.

 These aspects of macroeconomic policy can affect each other, as was vividly illustrated by the consequences of Kwasi Kwarteng’s ‘mini-budget’ in September 2022.
-Prime Minister Liz Truss and Britain’s new Chancellor had tried to stimulate economic growth, ahead of an anticipated recession, by making dramatic tax cuts.
+British Conservative Prime Minister Liz Truss and her new Chancellor had tried to stimulate economic growth, ahead of an anticipated recession, by making dramatic tax cuts without explaining how they would be paid for.
 This was the opposite of prudent economic management.
 It was arrogant and incompetent, and it created financial chaos:

 ● Their proposed tax cuts would have increased the amount of money in the economy, leading directly to inflation.